I spend a lot of my time on pull requests. I have a few thoughts about what works and what doesn’t in the pull request process.

 Critique with care

 Many comments or suggestions you add will be subjective to some degree, so it’s good to provide information that supports your point of view.
 For example, if you’re pointing out that some internal standard or convention is being broken, link to where the standards are documented, and to a conforming example elsewhere in the codebase.
-If you are suggesting a different tool or technique for something, link to an article that introduces it.
+If you are suggesting a different tool or technique for something, link to an article that explains it.